 I was also pleased to be awarded a Research and Development Award (Developing Your Creative Practice) from Arts Council England and am currently working on that.
 Watch this space!

 Sarah offers one-off courses: Please contact me to find out about what is available.

 Sarah fires to stoneware using a variety of Earthstone Scarva clays, and also incorporates the occasional porcelain, bone china and parian slip.
 Pieces often undergo multiple firings, and are both electric and gas-fired.

 Sarah is increasingly using mixed media in her work - combining nuts, bolts, nails, element wire, pre-fired ceramics and bones.
 Glazes are reactive, textured, crawling, reticulated and volcanic.

 Sarah has been involved in Community Arts, Arts in Education and currently works with Creative Partnerships in an advisory/mentoring role.
 She is a trained Action Learning Facilitator and uses clay as a consultation tool as well as a medium to develop creative approaches.
 She has recently been a consultant to the Arts Council, and is a trained mentor with coaching skills.

-Mixed Sculpture, Harlequin Gallery, Greenwich, London, June 2008
+Sculpture Exhibition, Harlequin Gallery, Greenwich, London, selected, June 2008